Wellness Wednesday: Your Health And Wellness Myths Busted

 MYTH: "You don't need to see an eye doctor unless your vision needs correcting."

 FACT: Eye exams should be part of your preventive medicine routine.
 They are a very important part of maintaining your health.
-Optometrists and opthamologists are able to detect signs of diabetes, high blood pressure, lupus, and more through routine examinations.
+Optometrists and ophthalmologists are able to detect signs of diabetes, high blood pressure, lupus, and more through routine examinations.
 Many of these illnesses impact your ocular nerve and blood vessels - sometimes before other symptoms occur.
 So don’t wait until your vision needs to be corrected before you get a check-up.

 MYTH: "Only liquids count toward your daily hydration needs."